kantic/termc/README.md

 ### Interactive mode
 For this mode, no additional command line arguments are passed to the call of **termc**.
-It will then start the interactive mode.
+It will then start in interactive mode.
 ```sh
 $ termc
 >>> 1+2